vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/general__tdd.md

 ## The Basics of Test Driven Development

-Now that you know the tools you have to test your application, it's time to learn how to apply those tools during development for the engagement.
+Now that you know the tools you have to test your application, it's time to learn how to use those tools in your development project.

 VMware Tanzu develops software using the test-driven development methodology of writing tests to describe our intended behavior.
-This is often referred to as the “red-green-refactor” loop.
-We see our tests fail, we build the functionality to make our tests pass, and we clean up any technical debt created during the process.
+First, we write tests, see our tests fail, build the functionality to make our tests pass, and clean up any technical debt created during the process.
+This approach is often referred to as the "red-green-refactor" loop.
 The best way to learn about test-driven development is to do some of it!
-Pairing with a Tanzu Labs engineer during the engagement will give you lots of practice.
+Pairing with an experienced software engineer will give you lots of practice.
 Or, if you prefer to do it yourself, you can prepare by reading [this article on TDD exercises](https://medium.com/@marlenac/learning-tdd-with-katas-3f499cb9c492) and running through some of the [first requirements for the Greeting exercise](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata) in your IDE.

 #### Homework